gutenbergtools/gutenbergsite/site/index.md

 <section class="pgx-cards">

   <div class="pgx-card pgx-card--lead pgx-lead-wide">
-    <p class="pgx-lead-text"><strong>Project Gutenberg is the world's oldest digital library.</strong> Michael Hart started the Project in 1971.
-Today it is a nonprofit sustained entirely by volunteers who digitize and proofread works of literature as they enter the public domain, keeping them free for everyone, everywhere.
-We charge nothing, run no ads and never will.
-Donations are what keep our servers running.</p>
+    <p class="pgx-lead-text"><strong>Project Gutenberg is the world's oldest digital library.</strong> It is sustained entirely by volunteers who digitize and proofread works of literature as they enter the public domain, keeping them free and accessible for everyone, everywhere.
+We charge nothing and run no ads.
+Donations are what keeps us and our servers running.</p>
     <div class="pgx-lead-links">
       <a class="pgx-btn pgx-btn-secondary" href="/about/">Learn more</a>
       <a class="pgx-btn pgx-btn-secondary pgx-btn-donate" href="/donate/">Donate</a>